OutSystems/AutoAnimations/README.md

 - Slide down/up for elements with display=block & position=static
 - Fade in/out for all others
 - Elements with existing CSS transitions or animations will be left alone
-- Uses velocity.js to assure smooth 60fps animations
+- Uses velocity.js to assure smooth 60fps animations even in mobile

 ##USAGE
-Just add an animation duration to your css, e.g.
+Just add this script and an animation-duration to your css, e.g.

 <pre>* {
     animation-duration: .2s;